Mākaha, Hawaii: Geography

 Mākaha is located at 21°28′14″N 158°12′51″W (21.470569, -158.214159).
 According to the United States Census Bureau, the CDP has a total area of 5.2 sqmi, of which 2.3 sqmi is land and 2.9 sqmi, or 55.53%, is water.
-Mākaha is the last town going northbound on the leeward side of O'ahu, and is a part of Honolulu County.
-It is located at the bottom of the Waianae Mountains, adjacent to the Pacific Ocean in the west and the Mākaha Valley to the east.
-It is located at the foot of Mt.
-Ka'ala, which is just east of Mākaha and is the highest point on the island of O'ahu at 4,020 feet.
+Mākaha is the last town going northbound on the leeward side of Oahu, and is a part of Honolulu County.
+It is located at the bottom of the Waiʻanae Range, adjacent to the Pacific Ocean in the west and the Mākaha Valley to the east.
+It is located at the foot of Mount Ka'ala, which is just east of Mākaha and is the highest point on the island of O'ahu at 4,020 feet.

 To get here by public transportation, the express city bus C (Route C – Country Express) is the most direct option, as it stays along the coast.
 The Bus 40 goes up Mākaha Valley Road to the golf courses and then goes down Kili Drive to Mākaha Beach Park.
-It leaves daily from the Ala Moana Shopping Center in Downtown Honolulu.
+It leaves daily from the Ala Moana Center in Downtown Honolulu.
 By car, you would want to follow Kamehameha Highway just north off Pearl Harbor, and then onto Farrington Highway (93) in the west.
-You would want to follow Farrington Highway northbound on Oahu's west shore until you pass the neighboring town of Waiʻanae.
-The town of Mākaha is next, and the last one of the leeward towns on O’ahu.
-Mākaha Beach Park in the town center is located on 84-369 Farrington Hwy, Makaha HI 96792.
+You would want to follow Farrington Highway northbound on Oahu's west shore until you pass the neighboring town of Waianae.
+The town of Mākaha is next, and the last one of the leeward towns on Oahu.
+Mākaha Beach Park in the town center is located on 84-369 Farrington Hwy, Mākaha HI 96792.